ajb945/Election_Analysis/README.md

 ![candidates_votes](Resources/candidates_votes.png)

-- Finally, the below shows that Diana DeGette won the election with the corresponding vote count and winning percentage.
+- Finally, the below shows that Diana DeGette won the election with the corresponding vote count and winning percentage:

 ![candidate_winner](Resources/candidate_winner.png)